 - Current unencumbered Missouri licensure or unencumbered licensure in the state in which the student completes clinical requirements

-- The following two courses are pre-requisites to progression in the DNP program; however they can be taken at UMKC along with your program of study prior to or in the first summer semester (they do not have to be taken prior to application, although it's strongly recommended):
+- The following two courses are pre-requisites to progression in the DNP program; they can be taken at UMKC prior to or concurrent with the first summer semester.
+It is strongly recommended they are taken prior to admission.

 - Graduate level statistics course with a minimum grade of B. This course must be taken by the first summer semester.

 - A free-standing undergraduate health assessment course by the first summer semester with a minimum grade of B.